Send the link below via email or IMCopy

 The creating of 'unreality'

-- Things like photoshop, airbrushing and GCI film or television images alter reality and create a sense of 'unreality' that is never physically possible.
+- Things like photoshop, airbrushing and CGI of film or television images alter reality and create a sense of 'unreality' that is never physically possible.

 "Our job was to sell things to women they didn't know they needed." - Liz Jones, ex-editor and chief of VOGUE magazine